awsdocs/aws-codeartifact-user-guide/doc_source/repo-policies.md

           --repository my-repo
 ```

-The format of the output is the same as that of `get-repository-permissions-policy` and `delete-repository-permissions-policy` commands\.
+The format of the output is the same as that of the `get-repository-permissions-policy` command\.

 ## Grant read access to principals<a name="granting-read-access-to-specific-principals"></a>

  When you specify the root user of an account as the principal in a policy document, you grant access to all of the users and roles in that account\.
 To limit access to selected users or roles, use their ARN in the `Principal` section of the policy\.
-For example, use the following to grant read access to the IAM user `bob` in account 123456789012\.
+For example, use the following to grant read access to the IAM user `bob` in account `123456789012`\.

 ```
 {